letaron/rumake/README.md

 ### Task definition

 - Task name is any value not begining with a `$`.
+- Task are made of instruction(s).
-- Task contains either an array of string or a string (the instruction).
+- Instructionss are either an array of string or a string.
-- In case of task is only a string, CLI args are forwarded.
+- In case of instruction is only a string, CLI args are forwarded.
 - A task can reference another task by prefixing it's name with `@`.

 ```yaml